moughxyz/viberunner/README.md

-# ⚡ Vibeframe - Advanced File Visualizer Platform
+# ⚡ Viberunner - Advanced File Visualizer Platform

-Vibeframe is a powerful Electron-based platform that allows developers to create custom visualizers for any type of file.
-With an advanced matching system that goes far beyond simple MIME types, you can build sophisticated visualizers that target specific files based on filename patterns, content analysis, file size, and complex combinations of criteria.
+Viberunner is a powerful Electron-based platform that allows developers to create custom visualizers for any type of file.
+With an advanced matching system that goes far beyond simple MIME types, you can create sophisticated file handlers that analyze content, file structure, and metadata to provide precise matching.

 ## 🌟 Key Features